Unimeal

 To lose weight effectively, you need to consume enough protein daily.
 A common recommendation is 1.2–2.2 grams of protein per kilogram of body weight, depending on activity level.
 For example, a person weighing 70 kg (154 lbs) may need between 84 g and 154 g of protein per day.
 Using a protein calculator can help determine the optimal intake for your goals.

-Types of High Protein Diets
+Types of High Protein Meal Plans

-High Protein Diet for muscle gain
+High Protein Meal Plan for muscle gain

-To build muscle, a high-protein diet is crucial.
+To build muscle, a high-protein meal plan is crucial.
 Protein supports muscle repair and growth after workouts.
 The ideal protein intake for muscle gain is around 1.6–2.4 grams per kilogram of body weight.
 Combining high-protein diet meals with strength training maximizes muscle development.
 Popular high-protein dishes include lean meats, dairy, eggs, and protein-rich plant-based foods.

-Ievgeniia Dobrynina, Dietitian
+Ievgeniia Dobrynina, Health&Wellness Coach

 High Protein foods & meal ideas